-- 6. To set how the camera compensates for the environmental lighting conditions, define the following Day/Night Settings: - a.
+- 4. To set how the camera compensates for the environmental lighting conditions, define the following Day/Night Settings: - a.
 Use the Day/Night Mode drop-down menu to set how the video image switches between day and night mode. - Automatic: When the light level is above the day/night threshold, the video image will be in color.
-When the light level goes below the day/night threshold, the camera will automatically open the IR cut filter and switch to monochrome mode. - Color: The video image will always be in color. - Monochrome: The video image will always be monochrome. - External: The camera will open the IR cut filter and switch to monochrome mode based on the digital input circuit state.
+When the light level goes below the day/night threshold, the camera will automatically open the IR cut filter and switch to monochrome mode. - Color: The video image will always be in color. - Monochrome: The video image will always be monochrome. - b.
+If you selected the Automatic Day/Night Mode: - Use the Day/Night Threshold (gain dB) slider to set the day/night threshold.
+Move the slider to select the light level when the camera switches between day mode and night mode.
+The slider is only available when the Day/Night Mode setting is set to Automatic. - 5.
+To adjust the exposure of the image, adjust the Exposure Settings: - Exposure: Click to select the appropriate exposure rate from the drop-down menu.
+Allow the camera to control the exposure by selecting Automatic.
+In some cases, Automatic is the only option available.